-You don't have to go so far as wearing a biodegradable or solar bikini to make your summer accoutrements more sustainable.
-Look for eco-friendly products like clothing, swimsuits, sandals, towels, and skin care.
-Each of them is a step in the right direction, and you might just fall in love with a product or style you never knew existed.
+You don't have to go so far as wearing a biodegradable or solar bikini to make your summer accouterments more sustainable.
+Instead, just look for eco-friendly products when shopping for clothing, swimsuits, sandals, towels, and skincare items.
+Each of these is a step in the right direction, and you might just fall in love with a product or style you never knew existed.

 No poison, please.

 Remember those carefree days of running alongside the DDT truck as it sprayed the happy townspeople and iced all the bugs?
 Well, we're a little smarter now, so use products like garlic barrier to ward off mosquitoes.
 Traditional products certainly do the job, but they can end up turning your backyard into a deathtrap for every other kind of living thing that drops by for a visit.

 That means birds, butterflies, ladybugs, and even the family dog gets an unhealthy dose.
 Not to mention yourself, the kids, the neighbors' kids, and anyone else on your street.
 Make sure to apply it when you think it won't rain for several days, and the garlic alternative should treat you right.
 Planting rosemary is also a natural and low-tech way to block mosquitos.
 Then there are always the big guns like the Mosquito Magnet.